okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/user-profiles/index.md

 # User profiles

 A user profile in Okta is the data record where user information is stored.
 A typical user profile contains information, or attributes, such as a user’s first name, last name, username, and email address.
-Users can be employees, customers, partners, or end-users of apps.
+Users can be employees, customers, partners, or end users of apps.

 The default Okta user profile has [31 user attributes](/docs/reference/api/users/#default-profile-properties), which you can customize based on client requirements.
 You can add other custom attributes to the user profile to support most client user needs.
 Custom profile attribute types enable you to customize the user experience even more, based on your org and app needs.